 Annuals need constant watering, right?
 Wrong.
 There are plenty of gorgeous annuals that do just fine with minimal watering.
-These include portulaca (aka moss rose), cosmos, Mexican sunflowers, cleomes, petunias, dusty miller, marigolds and zinnias.
+These include Portulaca (aka moss rose), cosmos, Mexican sunflowers, Cleome, petunias, dusty miller, marigolds, and zinnias.
 If planted in pots you'll need to water more often, so tuck them into your flower beds for minimal watering.

 07 of 12

 Mulch can be very effective for conserving moisture, as well as keeping down weed growth.
-Some mulches contain chemical dyes, herbicides or pesticides, which in the long run aren't good for soil ecology or wildlife (or gardeners).
-Natural mulches like cedar are effective for keeping insects away.
+Some mulches contain chemical dyes, herbicides, or pesticides, which in the long run aren't good for soil ecology or wildlife (or gardeners).
+Natural mulch like cedar is effective for keeping insects away.
 Pine bark mulch is often sold as nuggets, but the shredded form covers better and looks great throughout the season.
 Unlike dyed mulches, it decays fairly quickly, enriching soil over time.
 It may increase the acidity of your soil slightly.
-Watering in early morning or at dusk is the best bet for making the most of the moisture-conserving properties of natural mulch.
+Watering in the early morning or at dusk is the best bet for making the most of the moisture-conserving properties of natural mulch.

 08 of 12

-Shade gardens can be worry-free zones for the water conscious gardener.
-While some shade plants, like hosta, need plenty of water, many are drought tolerant, especially ground covers like pachysandra, vinca, and lamium (aka dead nettle).
+Shade gardens can be worry-free zones for the water-conscious gardener.
+While some shade plants, like hosta, need plenty of water, many are drought-tolerant, especially ground covers like pachysandra, vinca, and Lamium (aka dead nettle).
 If you have a shady woodland area that is overgrown, consider using mulch to conserve moisture and protect tree roots.
-You can pop in some colorful annuals to create an unexpected bright surprise in your woodland areas, or add sculptures or found objets for visual interest.Continue to 9 of 12 below.
+You can pop in some colorful annuals to create an unexpected bright surprise in your woodland areas, or add sculptures or found objects for visual interest.Continue to 9 of 12 below.

 09 of 12